Allanware/Allanware.github.io/_posts/2021-03-04-The-Miracle-of-Istanbul.md

 unique identifier of each event; `period` denotes which time period this event occurs (eg. 1 = the first half); `timestamp` records the exact time of each event; `location` is another important variable that records the coordinate information of the event.
+An example event therefore would be: player x at time 00:31:52.716 passes the ball at the pitch coordinate (24, 40) at mid-height with angle y….
 As I go forward, we will use and visualize more interesting variables.
-An example event therefore would be: player x at time 00:31:52.716 passes the ball at the pitch coordinate (24, 40) at mid-height with angle y…

 ### Characteristics of the data